stievie/ABx/abai/README.md

 # abai

-Behavior tree implementation inspired by [SimpleAI](https://github.com/mgerhardy/simpleai) but it's single threaded and simpler.
+Behavior tree implementation inspired by [SimpleAI](https://github.com/mgerhardy/simpleai) but this is single threaded and simpler.

 [Here](https://outforafight.wordpress.com/2014/07/15/behaviour-behavior-trees-for-ai-dudes-part-1/)
 is a nice writeup about behavior trees.